wayfair-archive/tungstenjs/readme.md

       model: new AppModel(window.data)
     });

 Each template and partial should be pre-compiled with the provided wrapper for the [Ractive](http://www.ractivejs.org/)-based precompiler.
-A [webpack](http://webpack.github.io/) loader, `tungsten_template`, is provided for this purpose, and can be included like so in the `webpack.config.js`:
+A [webpack](http://webpack.github.io/) loader, `tungsten_template`, is provided for this purpose, and can be included like so in the `webpack.config.js` (currently we also include a json-loader for the HTML tokenizer):

     module.exports = {
       // [...]